engAhmedSami/blood_bank/README.md

 You can download the APK file from the following Google Drive link until it is uploaded to Google Play:
 - [Download APK](https://drive.google.com/drive/folders/1GQ3padkGZhP6vYv1715g4VFMUsA7uOW4?usp=sharing)

-Replace `yourfileid` with the actual file ID from your Google Drive.
-Make sure the file is shared with the appropriate permissions to allow downloads.